Giants edge Patriots and their woeful quarterbacks 10-7, aided by late missed field goal

-McKinney said the Patriots (2-9 and the losers of four straight) had used to same pattern earlier in the game, and he read it when he stepped in front of receiver JuJu Smith-Schuster.

-“We turned the ball over too many times,” said Patriots coach Bill Belichick, who created some suspense by not naming his starting quarterback until game time.
-“Got away from us, even the few times we didn’t turn it over.
-We missed an opportunity at the end of the game to put it into overtime.
-Not good enough.”

-Belichick left himself open to second-guessing by playing for overtime after the Patriots got a first down at the Giants 22 with about a minute to play in regulation.
-New England didn’t take a shot at the end zone, and Chad Ryland missed a 35-yard field goal attempt with 3 seconds left that would have tied the game.
+New England had a chance to win in the final minute, but coach Bill Belichick played for a tie and Chad Ryland was wide left on a 35-yard field goal attempt with 3 seconds left.
+The Patriots got a first down at the Giants 22 with about a minute to play in regulation but didn’t take a shot at the end zone.

-Giants linebacker Kayvon Thibodeaux was getting ready for OT when things changed.

-“That was a blessing,” he said after pushing his sack total to 11.
-“That was God’s gift right there.”

-Tommy DeVito threw a touchdown pass for New York and the Giants’ defense limited Jones and Zappe to 143 yards passing on 35 attempts, and 4 of 14 on third down while playing without Pro Bowl tackle Dexter Lawrence.
+Tommy DeVito threw a touchdown pass for New York (4-8), which did more than enough against quarterbacks Mac Jones and Bailey Zappe — despite playing without Pro Bowl tackle Dexter Lawrence — to send the Patriots (2-9) to their fourth straight loss.

 Rhamondre Stevenson, who rushed for 98 yards on 21 carries, scored on a 7-yard run for New England at the start of the second half after Zappe took over for Jones, as he has several times this season.

-DeVito, the undrafted rookie free agent who has created excitement with Daniel Jones and Tyrod Taylor injured, finished 17 of 25 for 191 yards and didn’t throw an interception for the second straight week.
+DeVito, the undrafted rookie free agent who has created excitement with Daniel Jones and Tyrod Taylor injured, finished 17 of 25 for 191 yards and didn’t turn the ball over for the second straight week.
 Rookie receiver Jalin Hyatt had five catches for a career-high 109 yards.

-Zappe finished 9 of 14 for 54 yards.
-Jones, who has started every game for New England this season, was 12 of 21 for 89 yards.
+Zappe finished 9 of 14 for 54 yards and an interception.
+Jones, who has started every game for New England this season, was 12 of 21 for 89 yards and two picks.
+Belichick had delayed announcing his starter until game time.

 Zappe got a break when Bullock’s kickoff to start the second half went out of bounds.
 The Patriots took over at their 40 and Zappe made two big third-down plays to set up a game-tying 7-yard touchdown run by Stevenson.